Average Home Insurance Cost in Utah

 1. 1

-Determine your home's replacement cost based on current construction prices, not market value.
-Create an inventory of belongings to establish personal property coverage requirements.
-Utah homeowners in areas like Salt Lake County should consider add-ons such as water backup coverage or scheduled personal property protection for valuable items like jewelry or electronics.
+Calculate your home's replacement cost using current construction prices, not market value.
+List your belongings to figure out how much personal property coverage you need.
+Utah homeowners in areas like Salt Lake County should add water backup coverage, and those with valuable items like jewelry or electronics should look into scheduled personal property protection.

 2. 2